Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 all.

-Zinc-Plated Steel Nylon Insert
+Zinc-Plated Steel Nylon

-with 5/8-18 UNF threads on steering shaft.
-IMPORTANT - For easier installation
+of garden tractors with 5/8-18 UNF threads on steering shaft.
+IMPORTANT

-threading die (and
+threading die and

-handle/wrench) to clean/straighten damaged threads on shaft,
+die holder wrench to straighten damaged threads on shaft,

-anti-seize compound/lubricant on threads (including splines
+anti-seize compound/lubricant on splines of steering wheel

-quality aftermarket.
-Replaces discontinued Cub Cadet part # 912-3021.
+aftermarket.
+Replaces discontinued Cub Cadet part # 912-3021. $3.00

 Zinc-Plated Steel Acorn/Crown/Dome